and-kal/second-brain/content/tech/Haskell.md

 ### Error Handling

+It's interesting to note that Haskell has no nullable types.
 Error Handling in Haskell can be done with the `Maybe` and `Either` types. `Maybe` is used for data than can be either present or not present (defined or undefined).
 It will always need a type for the potential data, like `Maybe Int`.
-Here's an example from [a blog](https://blog.thomasheartman.com/posts/haskells-maybe-and-either-types):
+Here's [two](https://blog.thomasheartman.com/posts/haskells-maybe-and-either-types) [examples](https://www.gtf.io/musings/why-haskell):

 ```haskell
 safeDiv :: Integral a => a -> a -> Maybe a